 When is reduced paid-up life insurance a good option?

 Choosing to use the reduced paid-up life insurance option may be a good choice for those struggling to make the annual premium payments.
-If the cost of the whole life policy is becoming more of a burden, then it may be best to convert.
+If the cost of your whole life policy, for instance, is becoming more of a burden, then it could be best to convert.
 It’s probably a better move to convert the policy than risk a policy lapse, which could result in policy termination.

 When is reduced paid-up life insurance not a good option?